okahu-demos/chatbot-coffee-vercel/README.md

 ### Deploy this app as a project to Vercel

-- Prerequsites
+- Prerequisites
-   - OpenAI account with a valid [API key](https://platform.openai.com/settings/organization/api-keys) - used by the chatbot to create embeddings and serve up answers to users
+   - OpenAI account with a valid [API key](https://platform.openai.com/settings/organization/api-keys) - used for model inference
    - AWS [S3 bucket](https://us-east-1.console.aws.amazon.com/s3/get-started?region=us-east-1) with read and write privileges - used to store and serve up telemetry data
       - Make sure to include "https://*.vercel.app" in "AllowedOrigins" of [CORS configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html?icmpid=docs_amazons3_console)
    - Vercel [account](https://vercel.com/login) - used to host the app